Caligwara/EXCEL-SALES-ANALYSIS-/README.md

 ![Screenshot (56)](https://github.com/user-attachments/assets/100e4409-5ccf-4575-bef6-31925970411c)

-- The dashboard also has a title **THE COFFEE STABLE**
+- The dashboard has a title **THE COFFEE STABLE**.
-- The general dashboard shows the month with the highest revenue to be June
+- The general dashboard shows the month with the highest revenue to be June .
 - Friday, Thursday and Monday appears to be the days of the week with the highest transaction.
-While Saturday seems to have the lowest transaction
+While Saturday seems to have the lowest transaction.
 - 10AM has the highest transaction hour probably due to the rush hour.
-While the lowest transaction hour is 6AM
+While the lowest transaction hour is 6AM.
 - Coffee is the most purchased product category.
-While packaged chocolate has the lowest sales
+While packaged chocolate has the lowest sales.

 ## Insight

 ###  Based on Store Location